-In addition, the maximum amount that may be paid to any one participant with respect to performance units under the 2008 Plan may not exceed \$5 million for any one performance period.
+In addition, the amount that may be paid to any one participant with respect to performance units under the Amended 2008 Plan may not exceed \$5 million for any one performance period.

-Shares to be delivered under the 2008 Plan may be either authorized but unissued shares or treasury shares.
-On November 30, 2007, the closing price of our common stock as reported in the New York Stock Exchange Composite Transactions was \$67.89.
+Shares to be delivered under the Amended 2008 Plan may be either authorized but unissued shares or treasury shares.
+On November 30, 2009, the closing price of our common stock as reported in the New York Stock Exchange Composite Transactions was \$43.49.

-The 2008 Plan will be administered by the Compensation and Management Development Committee (the Committee).
-In order to meet the requirements of Internal Revenue Code Section 162(m), no member of the Committee who is not an "outside director" as defined for purposes of that section will participate in the Committee's action on proposed grants under the 2008 Plan.
-In addition, no member of the Committee who is not a "non-employee director" as defined in Rule 16b-3(b)(3)(i) under the Securities Exchange Act of 1934, as amended, will participate in the Committee's action on proposed grants under the 2008 Plan.
+The 2008 Plan has been, and the Amended 2008 Plan will be, administered by the Compensation and Management Development Committee (the Committee).
+In order to meet the requirements of Internal Revenue Code Section 162(m), no member of the Committee who is not an "outside director" as defined for purposes of that section will participate in the Committee's action on proposed grants under the Amended 2008 Plan.
+In addition, no member of the Committee who is not a "non-employee director" as defined in Rule 16b-3(b)(3)(i) under the Securities Exchange Act of 1934, as amended, will participate in the Committee's action on proposed grants under the Amended 2008 Plan.

-The persons to whom grants are made under the 2008 Plan will include our and our subsidiaries' employees, leased employees, consultants and prospective employees selected from time to time by the Committee in its sole discretion.
+The persons to whom grants are made under the 2008 Plan, and will be made under the Amended 2008 Plan, include our and our subsidiaries' employees, leased employees, consultants and prospective employees selected from time to time by the Committee in its sole discretion.
 In selecting participants and determining the type and amount of their grants, the Committee may consider recommendations of an independent compensation consultant and our Chairman and Chief Executive Officer and will take into account such factors as the participant's level of responsibility, performance, performance potential, level and type of compensation, market data and potential value of previous grants.

-The 2008 Plan permits grants to be made from time to time as stock options, which may be incentive stock options eligible for special tax treatment or non-qualified stock options, stock appreciation rights, restricted stock, restricted stock units, performance units or performance shares.
+The Amended 2008 Plan permits grants to be made from time to time as stock options, which may be incentive stock options eligible for special tax treatment or nonqualified stock options, stock appreciation rights, restricted stock, restricted stock units, performance units or performance shares.
 Any of these types of awards (except stock options or stock appreciation rights, which are always performance-based) may be granted as performance compensation awards intended to qualify as performance-based compensation for purposes of Section 162(m), except that no performance compensation awards may be granted to prospective employees, leased employees or consultants.
-In addition, the 2008 Plan authorizes us to establish supplementary plans for employees and prospective employees subject to the tax laws of countries outside the United States.
+In addition, the Amended 2008 Plan authorizes us to establish supplementary plans for employees and prospective employees subject to the tax laws of countries outside the United States.